-This tiny Canadian airport sheltered 7,000 people on 9/11
+Gander: This Canadian airport sheltered 7,000 people on 9/11

 Their story is one of many dramatized in the Broadway show.

 "There's a line in 'Come from Away' that says: 'I fly a lot, and a sudden drop in elevation and a sharp turn -- I know that's not normal.'
-And that's exactly words taken from an interview I did with the writers of the musical," Tuerff tells CNN Travel.
+And that's exactly words taken from an interview I did with the writers of the musical," Tuerff told CNN Travel in 2019.

 Shortly after making this change in direction, the pilot announced over the intercom, first in French and then in English, that there had been a terrorist attack in the United States and the aircraft would land in Gander.

-"He might as well have said Swahili," Tuerff says.
+"He might as well have said Swahili," Tuerff said.
 "I didn't know where we were.
 I didn't know the difference between Newfoundland and Greenland and Iceland."

 Tuerff's flight was one of 38 airplanes heading to the US that landed in Gander, grounding 7,000 people on the airport's vast, previously empty runways.

-Note: This story was originally published in 2019.
-It was updated and republished in 2021.